sarmientoF/GAS_drive/README.md

         - Google Drive API
         - Apps Script API

-6. Login to clasp and create a new GAS project, select webapp
+6. Login to clasp and create a new GAS project
     ```sh
     yarn clasp login
-    yarn clasp create --title [scriptTitle]
+    yarn clasp create --title [scriptTitle] --type webapp
     ```
 7. Specify the id of the Google Cloud Platform project